County | TBC | Categories | Stone / Cliff-top |

 June

-Stirling castle was still under the control of English forces but was under siege from the Scots led by Edward Bruce.
+Stirling Castle was still under the control of English forces but was under siege from the Scots led by Edward Bruce.
 Bruce and the English commander, Sir Philippe de Mowbray, came to an agreement that if English forces had not reached the castle by midsummer 1314, Mowbray would surrender the castle to the Scots.
 Bruce even let Mowbray leave the castle to inform the English king of the agreement. ¹

 1314